mendix/docs/content/releasenotes/mobile/native-template.md

 ### Improvements

 * We made an improvement to the the capability configurations.
-We added an Implementation for the `appCenterOTA` capability.
+We added an implementation for the `appCenterOTA` capability.
 This removes the previous need to have `Codepush` bundled with every application even when over-the-air support is not enabled via the Native Mobile App Builder.
 * We implemented support for Android 11 devices.
 * We bumped `react-native-codepush` dependency to `6.4.1` due to security concerns on the previous version.